 Regardless of whether your native advertising campaign goal is to build an audience or drive an action, the first step is to have an engaging piece of content for users to click through to.

 2. Cost Efficient

-70% of consumers say they would rather learn about a brand via content than traditional advertising.
-Unlike traditional pop-ups, native ads act as an extension of the browsing experience.
-By fitting the form and function of a given webpage, native advertising fits seamlessly into the browsing behaviour of the average web user, making them more likely to take interest in your content and ultimately, convert.
+Native ads are non-disruptive because they act as an extension of the browsing experience.
+By fitting the form and function of a given webpage, native advertising fits seamlessly into the browsing behaviour of the average web user, making them more likely to take interest in your content.

 Native advertising presents a unique opportunity to share your brand story.
 The combination of imagery, headline, and description allows advertisers to succinctly state their message, represent their target demographic, and even give extra information on the benefits, values, and story behind the product or service.
 Beyond the ad, the click-through content presents the opportunity to push the message even further.

 Since native advertising is powered by programmatic, it comes with detailed campaign reporting.
 You have the ability to track campaign metrics that are most important to you.
 When programmatic campaign reporting is set up effectively, it will provide you with insights that are necessary to drive increased performance.
 Metrics can be pulled from campaign results, and then used to help you narrow down who, when, and where to target in your future campaigns.